The Munich Germany Christmas Market Guide

 Munich is home to one of the largest inner-city parks in the world, Englischer Garten.
 The park is larger than both New York City’s Central Park and London’s Hyde Park and is an oasis of green space for the residents of Munich.

-Set within the park is the historic Chinese Tower (Chinesischer Turm) is a pagoda-style, all-wooden tower with five stories.
+Set within the park is the historic Chinese Tower (Chinesischer Turm) a pagoda-style, all-wooden tower with five stories.
 The tower is surrounded by a beer garden that transforms at Christmas into a mini Christmas Market.
 The market is small but worth trekking to in order to experience the stalls, brass music, and Bavarian curling.

 German Christmas Markets: Munich